MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-person-to-person-query.md

 _Query results example: Columns A through E_

 The column names for these attributes are the organizational attribute name prefixed with _TieOrigin__.
-In this example:
+In this example, five attributes were selected:

 * TieOrigin_[PersonId](../setup/prepare-organizational-data.md#personid-definition).
 A de-identified ID number for the person represented in that data row.
 * TieOrigin_[FunctionType](../setup/prepare-organizational-data.md#functiontype-definition).
 The job function that the employee performs.
 * TieOrigin_[LevelDesignation](../setup/prepare-organizational-data.md#leveldesignation-definition).
 The employee's level within the organization.
 * TieOrigin_[Organization](../setup/prepare-organizational-data.md#organization-definition).
 The internal organization that the employee belongs to.
 * TieOrigin_[GroupId](../setup/prepare-organizational-data.md#groupid-definition).
-You can use this column to determine the existence of Strong ties within a team to understand how cohesive that team is.
-You can also use it to determine the existence of Diverse ties within a team to understand if there is an opportunity for novel information to flow into the team.
+This column can help you discover Strong ties in a team to understand how cohesive it is and also discover Diverse ties in a team to establish opportunities for novel information to flow into the team.

 ### The next columns describe the other participant in the tie